FREE delivery in the contiguous US!

 Plot and Container Size

 Once you find a spot to plant your veggies, measure your plot of land.
 Doing this allows you to figure out how many seed packets or plants you’ll need to purchase.
-If you’re new to gardening, it’s best to start small — even when there’s room to plant more veggies.
-You don’t want to get overwhelmed or frustrated when dealing with a big garden.
+If you’re new to gardening, it’s best to start small—even when there’s room to plant more veggies.
+You don’t want to get overwhelmed by a big garden.

 Soil

-No matter where you’re planting vegetables, your crops need healthy soil to grow properly.
-A loose, well-draining potting soil is an excellent choice for fall gardening.
-This type of soil is great for most root crops — i.e., radishes, turnips, carrots — because water won’t hang around the roots, eliminating the possibility for rot.
-Also, loose soil helps these types of vegetables form a nice shape.
+No matter where your garden grows, your crops need good soil for a healthy harvest.
+A loose, well-draining potting soil is an excellent choice because water won’t hang around the roots, eliminating the possibility of rot.

-1 — Choose Vegetables You & Your Family Like to Eat
+1. Choose Foods Your Family Likes to Eat

 If you’re planting veggies for yourself, you can choose whatever you want.
-But when there are kids and spouses involved, you need to consider the veggies they like.
-Also, don’t plant vegetables just because they’re easy to grow.
-For example, radishes grow extremely fast, but if you and your family don’t like radishes, then who’s going to eat them?
+But when there are kids and partners involved, you need to consider their personal preferences.
+Also, don’t plant vegetables simply because they’re easy to grow.
+Radishes may mature quickly, but if your family doesn’t like them, they’ll go to waste.

-Certain cool-weather vegetables such as broccoli and cauliflower require extra care than other veggies.
+Certain cool-weather vegetables such as broccoli and cauliflower require extra care and attention.
 If you’re a beginner or short on time, you might be better off buying them at a grocery store.
-Instead, plant easy-to-grow crops like lettuce, which usually taste better home-grown anyway!
+Instead, plant easy-to-grow crops like lettuce, which usually tastes better home-grown anyway.

-Veggies such as Brussels sprouts and cauliflower freeze well, while others like carrots and beets can be canned.
+Brussels sprouts and cauliflower freeze well, while others like carrots and beets are better when canned.
 If you’d like to preserve your harvest, you’ll need to plant enough vegetables for both fresh eating and storage.
 This may take a couple of years to find the right balance.
-It’s okay if you over-plant.
-You can always give your extra veggies to friends and family.
+It’s okay if you overplant; you can always give your extra vegetables to friends and family.

 Microclimates are another thing to consider.
-A microclimate is a climate within a small area that differs from the surrounding area.
-For example, dense surfaces and objects such as boulders, sidewalks, and driveways absorb sunlight during the day and slowly release heat at night, making the ground warmer.
-If your garden is near these things, you could extend the growing season of your veggies.
+A microclimate is a climate within a small space that differs from the surrounding areas.
+For example, dense surfaces and objects such as boulders, sidewalks, and driveways absorb sunlight during the day and slowly release heat at night, warming the ground around them.
+If your garden is near these objects, you might be able to extend its growing season.

 Vegetables That Grow Well in Fall